-The Company is currently focusing on further defining effective plans to mine its San Gonzalo and Avino mineralized material and on exploring and evaluating the Bralorne Mine project.
-Although the Company is presently carrying on mining activities at the San Gonzalo Mine and the Avino Mine, the Company will still be required to raise capital to further advance the San Gonzalo and Avino mines and the Bralorne mine project.
+The Company is currently focusing on further defining plans to mine its San Gonzalo and Avino mineralized material and on exploring and evaluating the Bralorne Mine project.
+The Company will be required to raise capital to further advance the San Gonzalo and Avino mines and its infrastructure.
 Our ability to raise funds will depend on several factors, including, but not limited to, current economic conditions, our perceived value for our properties, our prospects, metal prices, businesses competing for financing and our financial condition.
 There can be no assurance that we will be able to raise funds, or to raise funds on commercially reasonable terms.
 Historically, the Company has raised funds through equity and debt financing and the exercise of options and warrants.
 The raising of capital may have a dilutive effect on the Company's per share book value.